Sexuality in ancient Rome: Sex in the military

 The Roman soldier, like any free and respectable Roman male of status, was expected to show self-discipline in matters of sex.
 Soldiers convicted of adultery were given a dishonorable discharge; convicted adulterers were barred from enlisting.
 Strict commanders might ban prostitutes and pimps from camp, though in general the Roman army, whether on the march or at a permanent fort (castrum), was attended by a number of camp followers who might include prostitutes.
-Their presence seems to have been taken for granted, and mentioned mainly when it became a problem; for instance, when Scipio Aemilianus was setting out for Numantia in 133 BC, he dismissed the camp followers as one of his measures for restoring discipline.
+Their presence seems to have been taken for granted, and mentioned mainly when it became a problem.

 Perhaps most peculiar is the prohibition against marriage in the Imperial army.
 In the early period, Rome had an army of citizens who left their families and took up arms as the need arose.
 During the expansionism of the Middle Republic, Rome began acquiring vast territories to be defended as provinces, and during the time of Gaius Marius (d.
 86 BC), the army had been professionalized.
 The ban on marriage began under Augustus (ruled 27 BC–14 AD), perhaps to discourage families from following the army and impairing its mobility.
 The marriage ban applied to all ranks up to the centurionate; men of the governing classes were exempt.
 By the 2nd century AD, the stability of the Empire kept most units in permanent forts, where attachments with local women often developed.
 Although legally these unions could not be formalized as marriages, their value in providing emotional support for the soldiers was recognized.
 After a soldier was discharged, the couple were granted the right of legal marriage as citizens (conubium), and any children they already had were considered to have been born to citizens.
 Septimius Severus rescinded the ban in 197 AD.

 Other forms of sexual gratification available to soldiers were the use of male slaves, war rape, and same-sex relations.
 Homosexual behavior among soldiers was subject to harsh penalties, including death, as a violation of military discipline.
 Polybius (2nd century BC) reports that same-sex activity in the military was punishable by the fustuarium, clubbing to death.
 Sex among fellow soldiers violated the Roman decorum against intercourse with another freeborn male.
 A soldier maintained his masculinity by not allowing his body to be used for sexual purposes.
 This physical integrity stood in contrast to the limits placed on his actions as a free man within the military hierarchy; most strikingly, Roman soldiers were the only citizens regularly subjected to corporal punishment, reserved in the civilian world mainly for slaves.
 Sexual integrity helped distinguish the status of the soldier, who otherwise sacrificed a great deal of his civilian autonomy, from that of the slave.
 In warfare, rape signified defeat, another motive for the soldier not to compromise his body sexually.